jameshughes89/cs2XX-ComputerArchitecture/site/topics/numbers/number-bases.rst

           - :math:`10000000`

-* As a consequence of the counting patter, each position corresponds to a value that is the base raised to some power
+* As a consequence of the counting pattern, each position corresponds to a value that is the base raised to some power
 * Consider the number :math:`123`
 * The symbol :math:`1` in the hundreds position is :math:`1 \times 10^{2}`